 The main student surveys deal with a variety of subject matter from units, teaching and courses, to the support services you rely on such as computing facilities, student administration and retail outlets.
-Some surveys deal with specific student cohorts such as commencing students, mid-course students, research degree students or recent graduates.
+Some surveys deal with specific student cohorts such as commencing students, international students, research degree students or recent graduates.

 A number of student surveys are nationally coordinated, which provides us with the opportunity to benchmark against other universities.

 ECU has a Surveys Policy which attempts to rationalise the increasing demands to run surveys among students.
 Many stakeholders want feedback from students, and while it is important that the student voice is heard, it's also important that students have some time left over for studies!

 The Unit and Teaching Evaluation Instrument (UTEI) is a centrally administered survey which seeks student feedback on their units and teaching.
 The data generated is used to improve the design of units and maintain best teaching practice.
 ECU's policy is to survey all units and their teaching staff each time a unit is offered.
 Results are made available to the individual lecturer and tutor, unit and course coordinators, and school heads.
 The UTEI ratings and comments are a key piece of evidence in the annual reviews of units and courses written by coordinators.

 Higher Degree by Research (HDR) students are surveyed at the end of each year and asked to provide feedback on their experience with a range of issues such as supervision, infrastructure and intellectual climate.
 The In-Progress Postgraduate Research Experience Questionnaire (IPREQ) is based on the national graduate PREQ, which means a level of benchmarking is available, albeit between current and completed students.